Magnuson–Moss Warranty Act: Purpose

-According to the report from the House of Representatives which accompanied the law (House Report No. 93-1197, 93d Cong 2d Sess.), the Magnuson-Moss act was enacted by Congress in response to merchants' widespread misuse of express warranties and disclaimers.
-The legislative history indicates that the purpose of the act is to make warranties on consumer products more readily understood and enforceable and to provide the Federal Trade Commission with means to better protect consumers.
+According to the report from the House of Representatives which accompanied the law (House Report No. 93-1197, 93d Cong 2d Sess.), Congress enacted the Magnuson-Moss Act in response to merchants' widespread misuse of express warranties and disclaimers.
+The legislative history indicates that the Act's purpose is to make warranties on consumer products more readily understood and enforceable and to provide the Federal Trade Commission with means to better protect consumers.

-The act was sponsored by Senator Warren G. Magnuson of Washington and U.S. Representative John E. Moss of California, both Democrats, as well as Senator Frank Moss of Utah, who co-sponsored it with Magnuson.
+The Act was sponsored by Senator Warren G. Magnuson of Washington and U.S. Representative John E. Moss of California, both Democrats, as well as Senator Frank Moss of Utah, who co-sponsored it with Magnuson.

 The statute is remedial and is intended to protect consumers from deceptive warranty practices.
 Consumer products are not required to have warranties, but if one is given, it must comply with the Magnuson-Moss Act.

 Definitions used

 The Magnuson–Moss Act contains many definitions: